Fostering professional curiosity in student health visitor practice

 Healthier Beginnings

-Call for abstracts for iHV Evidence-based Practice Conference 2025 is now open!
+Call for abstracts for iHV Evidence-based Practice Conference 2025 is now closed!

-Submit your abstract for our iHV Evidence-based Practice conference “Healthier Beginnings” which will be held at King’s House Conference Centre in Manchester on Thursday 8 May 2025.
+Our iHV Evidence-based Practice conference “Healthier Beginnings” will be held at King’s House Conference Centre in Manchester on Thursday 8 May 2025.

 With a new government and changes in nurse leadership across many UK nations, we are entering a new era for child and family health in the UK.
 With change, there is also opportunity – and as a profession, health visitors across the UK will be leading our profession into the future.
 We believe in the power of health visiting innovation, research, and evidence-based practices to create a brighter, healthier future for all babies, children and families – and the impact that we have is magnified when we come together and learn from each other.